-We have posited that trust is a prerequisite for collaboration and that a collaborative relationship will result in higher non-financial and financial performance.
+We have posited that trust is a prerequisite for collaboration and that a collaborative relationship will result in higher nonfinancial and financial performance.
 We have explored the impact of both the three dimensions of collaboration and the overall collaboration index on performance.

-First of all, it is relevant to note that the upstream and downstream collaboration are not significantly different - in statistical terms - for all the three dimensions, while the respondents seem to trust the buyer more than the seller (t-test significant at the 0.05 level).
+First of all, it is relevant to note that the upstream and downstream collaboration are not significantly different-in statistical terms-for all the three dimensions, while the respondents seem to trust the buyer more than the seller (t-test significant at the 0.05 level).

 Interestingly, the three dimensions of collaboration and the collaboration index as well do not appear to be correlated with trust.
-However, both the trust scale and the collaboration index are significantly correlated with the performance scale, though performance (the way it has been measured in this study) cannot be solely be explained by trust and collaboration.
-Indeed, regressing the overall performance scale on the trust scale and the collaboration index yields a R-square of 0.55, with both explaining variables highly significant.

-The correlation between the Trust scale and the overall performance index was 0.58 and significant at 0.01 level.
-The coefficient of determination was 0.34, which indicates that the collaboration index account for only 34 percent in the variation of the performance index.
+However, both the trust scale and the collaboration index are significantly correlated with the performance scale, though performance (the way it has been measured in this study) cannot be solely explained by trust and collaboration.
+Indeed, regressing the overall performance scale on the trust scale and the collaboration index yields an R-square of 0.55, with both explaining variables highly significant.
+The correlation between the trust scale and the overall performance index was 0.58 and significant at the 0.01 level.
+The coefficient of determination was 0.34, which indicates that the collaboration index accounts for only 34% in the variation of the performance index.

 The correlation between the overall collaboration index and the overall performance index was 0.65 and significant at the 0.01 level.
-The coefficient of determination was 0.424, which indicates that the collaboration index account for only 42 percent in the variation of the performance index.
+The coefficient of determination was 0.424, which indicates that the collaboration index accounts for only 42% in the variation of the performance index.

-This does not change if we separately analyse the three dimensions of the collaboration index and the two dimensions of performance.
-The correlations are all significant at 0.01 level but not particularly high.
+This does not change if we analyse separately the three dimensions of the collaboration index and the two dimensions of performance.
+The correlations are all significant at the 0.01 level but not particularly high.

-In order to verify our findings, we have performed analysis of variance by partitioning the respondents in two groups according to the score in the overall collaboration index or the Trust scale.
+In order to verify our findings, we have performed analysis of variance by partitioning the respondents in two groups according to the score in the overall collaboration index or the trust scale.

-Those having a high collaboration index (more than 3) significantly outperformed respondents with a lower collaboration index in terms of their performance indexes: overall, non-financial and financial.
+Those having a high collaboration index (more than 3) significantly outperformed respondents with a lower collaboration index in terms of their performance indices: overall, nonfinancial and financial.
 This finding suggests that respondents which have a higher degree of collaborative attitude may be able to attain better performance.

-The ANOVA on the Trust construct shows similar results but fails to show a significant impact on financial performance.
-In general the level of Trust is quite low in all respondents (the average score is 1.86 and the maximum 3.79 when the potential maximum was 5).
-We can conclude for a lower explanatory power of the Trust scale in explaining performance in organic supply chains.
+The ANOVA (analysis of variance) on the trust construct shows similar results for overall and non-financial performance but fails to show a significant impact on financial performance.
+In general the level of trust is quite low in all respondents (the average score is 1.86 and the maximum 3.79 when the potential maximum was 5).
+We can conclude for a lower explanatory power of the trust scale in explaining performance in organic supply chains.